Aditya-Chourasia/200days-of-JavaScript/README.md

 The second way to access the properties of an object is bracket notation (```[]```).
 If the property of the object you are trying to access has a space in its name, you will need to use bracket notation.

 However, you can still use bracket notation on object properties without spaces.

+# Updating Object Properties
+After you've created a JavaScript object, you can update its properties at any time just like you would update any other variable.
+You can use either dot or bracket notation to update.

+# Add New Properties to a JavaScript Object
+You can add new properties to existing JavaScript objects the same way you would modify them.

+# Testing Objects for Properties
+Sometimes it is useful to check if the property of a given object exists or not.
+We can use the ```.hasOwnProperty(propname)``` method of objects to determine if that object has the given property name. ```.hasOwnProperty()``` returns ```true``` or ```false``` if the property is found or not.

+# Manipulating Complex Objects
+Sometimes you may want to store data in a flexible Data Structure.
+A JavaScript object is one way to handle flexible data.
+They allow for arbitrary combinations of strings, numbers, booleans, arrays, functions, and objects.

+# Accessing Nested Arrays
+As we have seen in earlier examples, objects can contain both nested objects and nested arrays.
+Similar to accessing nested objects, array bracket notation can be chained to access nested arrays.

+# Iterate with JavaScript While Loops
+see code file for whole loops topic

+# Use the parseInt Function
+The parseInt() function parses a string and returns an integer

+# Use the parseInt Function with a Radix
+it converts a binary number to an integer and returns it.

+# Use the Conditional (Ternary) Operator
+The conditional operator, also called the ternary operator, can be used as a one line if-else expression.

+The syntax is ```a ? b : c```, where ```a``` is the condition, ```b``` is the code to run when the condition returns ```true```, and ```c``` is the code to run when the condition returns ```false```.

+# Use Multiple Conditional (Ternary) Operators
+see code file